sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

     Figure 8.
 Log of Energy W2 vs epoch and time in seconds for the methods on the DW4 system.
 </div>

-The energy W2 distance plots (Images 2-3) further underscore the stark differences between the methods.
+The energy W2 distance plots (Figure 8) further underscore the stark differences between the methods.
 MCMC rapidly converges to a low energy W2 distance and maintains this stability throughout. iDEM, however, takes significantly longer to converge and settles at a higher value of around 0, highlighting its less accurate energy sampling. iEFM performs the worst, with log energy W2 distances hovering near 6, demonstrating fundamental challenges in capturing the system's energy landscape.
 The time-based comparison again highlights MCMC’s efficiency, achieving superior energy sampling far more quickly than its neural counterparts.

 <div class="caption">
     Table 2.
 Performance of all methods on the DW4 system